bilgino/angularforddd/README.md

 # State Management

 With Single Page Applications (SPA), we get the flexibility and cross-platform functionality of a web application as well as the client state management of native applications.
-In a SPA business logic is also implemented in the client, while the server manages authentication, validation or persistence.
-Typically, a SPA has more complex states than traditional server-side applications.
-In Angular applications, stateful services are usually used to share state beyond the lifetime of a component.
+Typically, SPA applications have more complex states than traditional server-side applications.
+In Angular applications, stateful services are the first choice to share state beyond the lifetime of components.

-There are an array of different state types to deal with:
+There are an array of different states to deal with:

 Domain State | Addressable State (URL) | Draft State | Persisted State | UI State | Session State | Application State |
 ------------|------------------|-------------|-----------------|--------------|--------------|--------------|